-Worcester, MA dentist Dr. Robert Gauthier offers treatments for a wide range of cosmetic dental concerns.
-He also offers a number of restorative dentistry options for his patients, such as crowns.
+Worcester, MA, dentist Dr. Joseph Costa offers a number of restorative dentistry options for his patients, such as crowns.
 Dental crowns are one of the most widely used dental procedures.
 Tooth crowns can be used to treat:

 - Misshapen teeth: Crooked and overlapping teeth can be capped with a crown to improve function.

 - Discolored teeth: Severely stained and yellow teeth can be capped to protect them from further damage.

 - Damaged teeth: Teeth that have gone through trauma and are cracked due to an injury can be repaired.

 - Decayed teeth: Large tooth cavities that need more attention than a dental filling procedure.

 A dental crown is often used to strengthen a tooth that has either received a root canal or will serve as the anchor for a dental bridge.
 Dental crowns can also be a part of a dental implant.
 The crown is secured to the titanium post, which is surgically placed in the jaw.
 Dental crowns can be fabricated from various materials, depending on the crown’s location and the patient’s cosmetic goals.
 They can be made of a combination of metal and porcelain or ceramic.
 They are custom-made to blend naturally with your smile and correct any cosmetic concerns, such as the treated tooth’s color and/or shape.

-Initial Visit – Your Russell Street dentist will conduct a thorough examination of your overall dental health.
+Initial Visit: We will thoroughly examine your overall dental health.
 Using diagnostic x-rays, molds, and impressions, we will look for signs of decay, stress, and instability. these issues could compromise your results, so we want to address them before proceeding.
 This exam will help us design a personalized treatment plan to restore your tooth to optimal health and function.
 Your dentist will discuss the various options you have for dental crowns and help you make the best choice.